 In recent decades, many Americans have dramatically changed their views about college.
 College is no longer seen as an educational experience exclusively for the privileged.
 Instead, many Americans now believe that higher education is a fundamental right for everyone, regardless of socio-economic background.
 It has been reported that over 80% of high school graduates in America have some amount of college class experience.
 This viewpoint has resulted in a sharp increase in both college enrollments and the overall number of higher-education offerings.
 Everyone, it seems, is going to college, and as such there now seems to be a college for everyone.

-If both parents agree that college is valuable to their children, they are well served to be counseled to make provision for that event now, at the time the divorce settlement is reached, even if the child in question is very young; better to approach agreement on this subject now than wait until time and circumstance changes that landscape in its entirety.
+If both parents agree that college is valuable to their children, they are well-served to be counseled to make provision for that event now, at the time the divorce settlement is reached, even if the child in question is very young; better to approach an agreement on this subject now than wait until time and circumstance change that landscape in its entirety.
 Indeed, you may find that by imposing this obligation now both parties will actually take care to plan (i.e., save) for this expense.
-In the best case scenario, parents will mutually agree to a well-reasoned financial plan for their children’s higher education; there are a myriad of opportunities in that regard and an entire industry dedicated to planning for and funding college education.
+In the best-case scenario, parents will mutually agree to a well-reasoned financial plan for their children’s higher education; there is a myriad of opportunities in that regard and an entire industry dedicated to planning for and funding a college education.
 In cases where agreement cannot be reached, one parent may be forced to pay for the entire college education.
 This is an unfortunate scenario, but in California, parents cannot be forced to pay for their child’s college education any more than they can be forced to pay for a private school education, which is also something the court will not do.